JChamberlain85/calendar_database/README.md

 ## User Guide

-Step 1: Start MySQL and run main.py
+Step 1: Start your MySQL database and run main.py

 Step 2: Access the Website by copying and pasting the link the terminal gives you after running the main file